ozankececioglu/rust_intro/README.md

     - **structs**:
     member type declaraion is mandatory, class methods are defined externally in impl context.
     All structs are passed by reference by default.
 If you skip & (reference) when instantiating a struct, then it will be treated as a std::unique_ptr, can't use after move.
 No constructor/destructor.
+    No inheritance are allowed in rust.
+Structs can only implement traits (interface in rust).
     ```
     struct S {
         field1: i32,